Vat-Sindhu/AirbnbHomeProject/README.md

 ------Data folder conists of api data in js file in the form of array
  ------imported array from data folder in *LocationCard *file and drilled to CarouselCard used Routing in app.js... for landing Page today giving links to pages

- --Screenshots of the project are in screenshots folder This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+---Implemented Dark and Light Toggle in context folder used in Landing Page --Screenshots of the project are in screenshots folder This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).